D'Estienne d'Orves-class aviso: Modifications

 Beyond the Nixie countermeasure system, the funnels aboard the avisos were heightened due to issues with the gases coming from them.
 Commandant L'Herminier had SEMT Pielstick 12 PA 6 BTC diesels with infrared suppression systems installed which led to delays into the vessel's entry into service.
 In 1993, Commandant Blaison and Enseigne de vaisseau Jacoubet had their rocket launchers removed and a Syracuse II satcom terminal installed.
 Plans were drawn up to give the two ships a hangar and flight deck for helicopters, but this was abandoned.

 From 2009, the remaining vessels in French service were reclassified as offshore patrol vessels (OPVs) and, as a result, had their surface-to-surface missiles and heavy anti-submarine weapons removed.
-All six remaining vessels in the class are planned to be withdrawn from service between 2024 and 2027.
+The remaining vessels in the class are being incrementally withdrawn from service between 2024 and 2027.